blasferna/blasferna.com/README.md

 * Simple development server for testing the site locally
 * Support for static files (CSS, JavaScript, images, etc.)
 * Tailwind CSS for styling
+* Generation of metadata for Open Graph
+* Sitemap.xml generation
+* RSS feed generation
+* Open Graph image generation using an external resource
+* Github action for automated deployment on GitHub Pages

 ## Getting Started